 Installing and Optimising MySQL

 MySQL is used to run a database on a server.
-We will install this service trough putty (Chapter 2.1).
+We will install this service trough PuTTY (Chapter 2.1).

 Make sure you are logged in with a root account on the server.
-Use sudo su to activate your root rights followed by your password.
-Make sure your operating system is running his latest version by using apt-get update and apt-get dist-upgrade afterwards, this can take a while to complete.
+Use the command ‘sudo su’ to activate your root rights followed by your password.
+Without being able to access the root account, one cannot install anything.
+Make sure your operating system is running the latest version by using ‘apt-get update’ and ‘apt-get dist-upgrade’ afterwards, these commands search for updates and install them if there are any which can take a while to complete.

-To install the MySQL services use the command apt-get install mysql-server mysql-client and press Y when prompted to start the installation.
+To install the MySQL services use the command ‘apt-get install mysql-server mysql-client’ and press ‘Y’ when prompted to start the installation.

-MySQL has it’s own user accounts, which are not related to the normal user accounts.
-The next step is setting a safe password for the MySQL root account with the following command.
+MySQL has its own user accounts, which are not related to the normal user accounts.
+The next step is setting up a secure password for the MySQL root account with the following command.

 Mysqladmin –u root –h localhost password ‘examplepassword’